SerhiiKarasov/cpp/Info.md

-#  Introduction to OpenCV and Qt
+#  Chapter 1.
+Introduction to OpenCV and Qt
 ##  Introduction to OpenCV

 ### Main modules